How to Market Community Events Online

 Oftentimes, paid ads are effective when pairing them with the “countdown” effect, displaying how many days or spots are left.
 However, it’s important to be honest when making urgent claims, and not to say “limited” when it’s really not.
 This breaks trust between you and your community for future events.

-It’s actually recommended by many marketing professionals to begin paid ads earlier on in your marketing journey so you can get as much data as possible to recreate ads, and take note for future events.
+It’s actually recommended by many marketing professionals to begin paid ads earlier on in your marketing journey.
+This can get as much data as possible to recreate ads and take notes for future events.
 Especially when your audience has grown to include multiple different demographics, this data helps you understand where the interest is – and where your sales are really coming from.

 The key to selling your event is making it as easy as possible for people to sign up for.